neutrium/quantity/README.md

-# NeutriumJS.Quantity
+# Neutrium.Quantity

-NeutriumJS.Quantity is the unit conversion module of the [Neutrium](https://neutrium.net) engineering library.
+Neutrium.Quantity is the unit conversion module of the [Neutrium](https://neutrium.net) engineering library.

-NeutriumJS.Quantity is an adaption of the [JS-quantities](https://github.com/gentooboontoo/js-quantities) library.
+Neutrium.Quantity is an adaption of the [JS-quantities](https://github.com/gentooboontoo/js-quantities) library.

 ## Breaking Changes in Version 2